 - Be aware that it may be difficult for the student to check tests when the professor is giving the answers orally.
 Provide a handout of the answers or put them on the overhead projector.

-- Post notice of class cancellations, assignments, etc. on the board, overhead projector, Blackboard, etc.
+- Post notice of class cancellations, assignments, etc. on the board, overhead projector, Canvas, etc.

 - Notify the interpreter of scheduling changes or class cancellations as far in advance as possible to facilitate interpreter scheduling and billing.